Extension Educational Programs & Services

 Family and Consumer Sciences

-Do you want to learn how to eat healthier or become more physically or financially fit?
-Are you a diabetic or just enjoy learning how to prepare foods from other countries?
-All of these topics, and many more, are addressed through the family and consumer science educational programs.
-Contact Carla Hadley, Miller County Staff Chair/Family & Consumer Sciences Agent for more information.
+From canning to nutrition to food safety, all of these topics, and many more, are addressed through the family and consumer science educational programs.
+Contact Carla Due, Miller County Staff Chair/Family & Consumer Sciences Agent for more information.

 It is difficult to express the importance of teachers.
 You are superheros who do far more than teach.
 In this newsletter, you will find a recipe for Memorial Day Popsicles; A Mother's Day Card craft idea; receive face-to-face training and more.